yjyoo3312/TVQ-VAE/README.md

    -pretrained_vq_300_5
 ```

-Among the folders, `pretrained_vq_300_5` contains the pretrained vq_vae weights, which having embedding of 300 and n of 5.
-Place the `tvq_vae` folder under the dataset folder, as
+Among the folders, `pretrained_vq_300_5` contains the pretrained VQ-VAE weights, with embeddings of size 300 and a neighborhood size of 5.
+Please place the `tvq_vae` folder within the dataset directory, as

 ```
 -DOCUMENT_ANALYSIS
  -datasets